CharlesGaydon/Evolution-Simulation/README.md

 - Baptiste LAC

 ### Usage
+This code is designed for Linux.
 First, use :

 	conda env create --file EvoEnv.yml

 to install a conda env.
-Then activate the EvoEnv environment and run :
+Then activate the EvoEnv environment with :

+	source activate EvoEnv

+ and run :

-	python start_evol_simulation.y params_evo.ini
+	python start_evol_simulation.py params_evo.ini

 #### Coding Conventions